Why Ukraine isn’t called ‘the Ukraine’ - NewsBreak

 In 2015, following President Obama’s use of “the Ukraine” at a press conference, a former U.S. ambassador to Ukraine explained that “the Ukraine” was the what the Soviet Union called the region during Soviet rule.
 As an independent country, it is simply called “Ukraine.”

 “It is incorrect to refer to the Ukraine, even though a lot of people do it,” explained former ambassador William Taylor in a Time article published in March 2015.
-Using the article alongside the name of the country, he said, can be seen as denying Ukraine’s independence.‘Brutal act of war’: Russia launches full-scale Ukraine invasion
+Using the article alongside the name of the country, he said, can be seen as denying Ukraine’s independence.PREVIEW: Springfield pastor from Ukraine responds to Russian invasion

 Ukraine declared itself independent from the Soviet Union in August of 1991, and the population of Ukraine voted for independence officially on Dec.
 1 of that same year.